ticruz38/Room.io/readme.md

 ## Tips and tricks
-These apps has been developped using Visual Studio Code, with GraphQl for VSCode plugin.
-This will be easier for you to navigate through .gql files.
+These apps has been developped using Visual Studio Code, with GraphQl for VSCode plugin, using this plugin will be easier for you to navigate through .gql files.